instructor-ai/instructor/docs/examples/search.md

 Searching for `Please send me the video from last week about the investment case study` with query `Please send me the video from last week about the investment case study` using `SearchType.VIDEO`
 Searching for `also documents about your GDPR policy?` with query `also documents about your GDPR policy?` using `SearchType.EMAIL`
 ```

-This demonstrates how to use the Prompt Pipeline to segment search queries and execute them asynchronously.